 Leaves are alternate, gray-green, narrow and lanceolate, up to 4 inches long, roughened with fine ashy-gray hairy surfaces and stalkless bases.
 Larger leaves may have a few teeth and the lowest leaves may have a short stalk.
 Upper leaves are smaller.
-At the axils of the mid-stem to upper leaves there will usually be a small cluster of secondary leaves.
+In the axils of the mid-stem and upper stem leaves there will usually be a small cluster of secondary leaves.
 Smaller leaves also appear within the floral array.

 The floral array is a narrow panicle at the top of the stem that tends to arch over.
-On the panicle are short lateral branches of flower heads; these lateral branches tend to be along one side of the panicle.
+On the panicle are short lateral branches of flower heads; these lateral branches tend to be along one side of the panicle branch.

 Flowers: Each small flowerhead is only 1/4 inch across and consists of 5 to 11 yellow ray florets which are pistillate and fertile.
 These surround 3 to 10 disc florets, which have yellow, tubular corolla tubes with 5 pointed lips which spread open for pollination.
 These are bisexual and fertile.
-The five stamen filaments are yellow and appressed around the style.
+The five stamen filaments are yellow and appressed around the single style which has an appendage at the tip.
 Anthers are yellow until the pollen is ripe, then they turn a dark brown.
-Wrapping the outside of the head are the phyllaries in a series of 3 that are ovate to lanceolate in shape and of unequal length.
-These are also yellow, but a paler color.
-Below the head are small leafy bracts on the short stalk of the head.
+The style is exserted from the corolla throat at flowering.
+Wrapping the outside of the head are the phyllaries in a series of 3; these are ovate to lanceolate in shape, of unequal length, yellow, but of a paler color.
+Below the phyllaries are small leafy bracts on the short stalk of the head.
 All the green parts have fine hair.

 Seeds: Fertile flowers develop a cone-shaped dry cypsela, 0.5–2 mm long, with tufts of pappus (whitish hair) for dispersion by the wind.
 Seeds of Solidago usually require 60 days of cold stratification and light for germination.